This article is re-posted from BaltimoreDIY

-Especially for our urban farm, where we want to…Continue
+Especially for our urban farm, where we want to create a lot of community engagement programs such as cooking…Continue

 This morning we experienced the low point of growing food in the city, as our intern saw a few men walking away with handfuls of our garlic, which is about five months old.

 We haven't had much produce theft so far, but it's always a little frustrating when it happens.
-I guess we don't have to worry…Continue
+I guess we don't have to worry about four legged produce thieves like deer and rodents though!…Continue

 My friend Carey took this photo!
 These are three week old meat breed chickens.
 You can see the chickens at a week old on this earlier blog post.